google/xls/docs_src/dslx_reference.md

 ### Block Expressions

-Block expressions enable subordinate scopes to be defined, e.g.:
+Block expressions enable subordinate scopes to be defined, e.g.,:

 ```
 let a = {